 the playground at chappel east

-Wooden playgrounds are always popular with kids because they provide so many more opportunities for them to influence the play.
+Wooden playgrounds are always popular with kids.
+They provide so many more opportunities for kids to influence the actual play.
 Chappel East Parkette is home to 5 wooden play structures: pillars/logs in varying heights for balancing and jumping, a saucer swing, some smaller pieces for climbing and pretend-play, and the owl with an attached slide.

 The owl serves as the ladder to climb up to the top of the slide.
-You can also sit inside the wise old guy and enjoy the quiet escape.
+Sit inside the wise old guy and enjoy the quiet escape.
 The slide is a quick one, so be warned the first time your little ones try it.

 what ages will like this natural playground?

 While all parks are built for kids to enjoy, if you’ve got a toddler or child who isn’t a confident walker yet, some of the pieces at Chappel East Parkette like the logs and the acorn will be hard to balance on.
-The owl was a challenge for our resident toddler Miss L. to get up and down as well, but it will make a perfect club house for slightly older kids.
+The owl was a challenge for our resident toddler to get up and down as well, but it makes a perfect clubhouse for slightly older kids.

 everything you need to know about chappel east parkette